 - Do not use an open access sign-in book where customer details are visible to everyone.

-- Keep any paper records in a safe place, with measures to prevent malicious access (eg locked doors, safes, CCTV).
+- Keep any paper records out of public sight and in a safe place, with measures to prevent malicious access (eg locked doors, safes, CCTV).

 - Consider which members of staff need access to the logs and limit access to those staff.